influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ### `influx_inspect buildtsi`

-Converts existing in-memory (TSM-based) shards to TSI (time series index) format.
+Converts existing TSM-based shards to TSI (time series index) shards with disk-based index files.
 The index is written to a temporary location until complete and then moved to a permanent location.
 If an error occurs, then this operation will fall back to the original in-memory index.

 > ***Note:*** This tool is for offline conversion only.
-When TSI is enabled, new shards use the TSI format, but existing shards continue as TSM-based shards until converted offline.
+When TSI is enabled, new shards use the TSI indexes.
+Existing shards continue as TSM-based shards until converted offline.

 ####Usage
 ```